augusto-herrmann/augusto-herrmann.github.io/README.md

 The website uses [Jekyll](https://jekyllrb.com/) version 3.8 to build static web pages.

-When devloping locally, to build, use:
+When developing locally, to build, use:

 ```bash
 export JEKYLL_VERSION=3.8